akshita1807/OOPS/README.md

 y++ krne se x ki value increase hogi kyonki y now reprresents x

-**Dynamic Memory Allocation**
-The mechanism by which storage/memory/cells can be allocated to variables during the run time is called Dynamic Memory Allocation.It allocates the memory during the run time which enables us to use as much storage as we want, without worrying about any wastage.

-**Final Keyword**
+# Final Keyword
-can be applied to class,methods and variables.
+It can be applied to class,methods and variables.
-Final class=A final class is a class that can not be subclassed.It prevents other classes from extending it and inheriting its behaviour.
+**Final class** A final class is a class that can not be subclassed.It prevents other classes from extending it and inheriting its behaviour.
-A final method=can not be overridden
+**A final method** can not be overridden
-A final variable=can not be reassigned after its initial assignment
+**A final variable** can not be reassigned after its initial assignment

-**static variable/data member** static variables maintain their value until the end of the program.
-It is initialized just once
-// Declare a static variable.
-    static int temp = 0;